Personal, Social and Health Education

 Our school council have a valued voice at Drighlington Primary and are an active part in making decisions about our school.

-The School Council and Anti-Bullying Ambassadors enjoy working closely together to ensure our school is a safe and happy environment for all.
+Our School Council work hard to ensure our school is a safe and happy environment for all.

 'Be Yourself, Be Different!
 Be the best YOU possible!'